microsoft/ReSub/README.md

 ReSub’s implementation of this method uses `_.isEqual` to compare new state and props with their previous values and returns true if a change is found.

+*Note: `_.isEqual` is a deep comparison operator, and hence can cause performance issues with deep data structures.*

 #### Subclassing:

 Subclasses should implement some or all of the following methods: